 - Evaluation of electrodiagnostic methods in the clinic and operating room

 - Assessment of the utility of multimedia patient educational tools

-- Evaluation of the psychosocial aspects of NBPP that affect quality of life
+- Evaluation of the psychosocial aspects and quality of life of patients

 Education and Training

-The University of Michigan Brachial Plexus Program provides learning opportunities for patients, physicians, nurses, occupational/physical therapists, residents and medical students who are interested in learning more about this unique condition.
-Please call 734 936-5017 for more information.
+Our program provides learning opportunities for patients, physicians, nurses, occupational/physical therapists, residents and medical students who are interested in learning more about this unique condition.

 Selected Publications (full list provided upon request)